 I distinctly remember that first time I watched Halloween.
-It was late, I was in bed, the TV turned on, the volume turned down (well, it was late) and I was scared shitless for 90 minutes.
+It was late, I was in bed, I had the TV turned on, and the volume turned down (well, it was late), and I was scared shitless for 90 minutes.

-From the opening sequence to that final scene, I couldn’t take my eyes off the TV screen.
+From the opening sequence to that final scene where Michael disappears, I could not take my eyes off the TV screen.
 The simplicity of the movie, paired up with John Carpenter’s nerve shredding score, had me transfixed.

 I remember clearly being terrified as Laurie Strode wandered the streets of Haddonfield, while being stalked by Michael Myers.
-Of all the scenes in the movie, that’s what freaked me out the most as the ‘monster’ was moving around during the day!
+Of all the scenes in the movie, that is what freaked me out the most as the ‘monster’ was moving around during the day!

 DURING THE DAY!